JuergenGutsch/blog/_source/_posts/2018-01-29-trying-react.md

 This Setup uses NPM to get the packages.
 It uses Webpack to bundle the needed Javascript, Babel is integrated in to Webpack to transpile the JavaScripts from ES6 to more browser compatible JavaScript.

 I also use the Webpack-dev-server to run the React app during development.
-Even react-hot-loader is used to speed up the development time a little bit.
+Also react-hot-loader is used to speed up the development time a little bit.
 The main difference to Angular development is the usage of ES6 based JavaScript and Babel instead of using Typescript.
 It should also work with typescript, but it doesn't really seem to matter, because they are pretty similar.
 I'll try using ES6 to see how it works.
 The only thing I possibly will miss is the type checking.

-As you can see, there is not really difference:
+As you can see, there is not really a difference to Typescript yet, only the JSX thing takes getting used to:

 ~~~ javascript
 // index.js